lewisje/Chromoji/README.md

 even the way Chrome for OS X now does.

-This UserScript will be updated so that it tries to work even in slightly older environments, like Internet Explorer 8 and earlier using IE7Pro.
+This UserScript will be updated so that it tries to work even in slightly older environments, like Internet Explorer 8 and earlier using IE7Pro; also, even for newer operating systems, it will fill in support for the latest emojis while the platforms themselves don't support them in their default fallback fonts.